 In the highways sector, we supervised construction of 70km of the motorway between Sofia and the port of Burgas and are managing the country’s Transit Roads Project IV, involving upgrading, rehabilitation and reconstruction of 660km of roads.
 We're developing an integrated transport plan to improve sustainability and safety in Sofia.

-In the UK we are working on projects for both Highways Agency and local councils, helping save money, satisfy briefs faster and improve conditions for drivers as well as save carbon.
+In the UK our teams are working on projects for both Highways Agency and local councils, helping save money, satisfy briefs faster and improve conditions for drivers as well as save carbon.

-We play a leading role in the drive to improve energy efficiency and reduce carbon emissions from buildings – proven in a number of projects in UK such as the offices for Google in London, Amsterdam, Moscow and Dublin.
+We play a key role in the drive to improve energy efficiency and reduce carbon emissions from buildings – proven in a number of projects in UK such as the offices for Google in London, Amsterdam, and Dublin.

 In the UK we helped two buildings attain the highest sustainability rating Building Research Establishment Environmental Assessment Method (BREEAM) ‘Outstanding’ – the Dogs Trust new rehoming centre and the Houghton-le-Spring Primary Care Centre, the first healthcare building to achieve this rating.

 We were appointed as project manager for Abu Dhabi Plaza, Astana, Kazakhstan.
 The mixed-use scheme is 500,000sq m and consists of four levels of basement car parking, a retail podium and five towers.